Information and support for families

 Letters to families

-Our CEO Steve Scown has written open letters to families, which can be downloaded below.
+Our CEO Rachael Dodgson (previously Steve Scown) writes regularly to families, which can be downloaded below.

 Accessible advice, resources and activities to get through the coronavirus crisis

 Now that the government has told everyone to stay indoors as much as possible, there is a greater need than ever for people to stay active and connected from home.
 Visit our ‘Advice, resources and activities to get through the coronavirus crisis’ resources page to find a wealth of ideas, activities and resources for life at home, so you and your loved one can stay active and connected.